Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Introduction

-The main contributions of our work are as follows: \begin{itemize} \item We identify the integration of global layout information as essential for producing high-quality, high-resolution panoramic images. \item Building on our theoretical findings, we propose the Multi-Scale Diffusion (MSD) framework.
-Our method incorporates spatial guidance via gradient descent, producing panoramas that are both structurally coherent and rich in detail. \item Comprehensive experiments validate the effectiveness of our approach, which surpasses baselines in both quantitative metrics and qualitative evaluations, solidifying it as a superior solution for panoramic image generation. \end{itemize}
+The main contributions of our work are as follows: \begin{itemize} \item We identify integrating global layout information as essential for producing high-quality high-resolution panoramic images.

+\item Building on our theoretical findings, we propose the Multi-Scale Diffusion (MSD) framework.
+Our method incorporates spatial guidance via gradient descent, producing panoramas that are both structurally coherent and rich in detail.

+\item Comprehensive experiments validate the effectiveness of our approach, which surpasses baselines in both quantitative metrics and qualitative evaluations, solidifying it as a superior solution for panoramic image generation. \end{itemize}

-\section{2\quad Related Work}
+\section{Related Work}

-\subsection{2.1\quad Diffusion Models}
+\subsection{Diffusion Models}

 Diffusion models \cite{sohl2015deep, dhariwal2021diffusion, song2020score, nichol2021improved} represent a class of generative models that create data through a two-step process: forward diffusion and reverse denoising.
-This process uses Markov chains to gradually alter and reconstruct data distributions, enabling the creation of data from noise in a step-by-step manner.
+This process uses Markov chains to gradually perturb and reconstruct data distributions, enabling data creation from noise step-by-step.

-The field has seen significant advancements since the emergence of DDPM \cite{ho2020denoising}.
-These models have become particularly successful in image generation \cite{saharia2022photorealistic, dhariwal2021diffusion}, outperforming previous approaches like GANs \cite{karras2020analyzing, karras2019style}, VAEs \cite{kingma2013auto, van2017neural} and Flows \cite{kobyzev2020normalizing}.
+The field has advanced considerably since the emergence of DDPM \cite{ho2020denoising}.
+These models have demonstrated remarkable success in image generation tasks \cite{saharia2022photorealistic, dhariwal2021diffusion}, outperforming previous approaches like GANs \cite{karras2020analyzing, karras2019style}, VAEs \cite{kingma2013auto, van2017neural} and Flows \cite{kobyzev2020normalizing}.
 DDIM \cite{song2020denoising} further improved the process by introducing non-Markovian transitions that predict denoised data, significantly accelerating the denoising process.
-Another major development came with LDM \cite{rombach2022high}, which moved the diffusion process into latent space using a pre-trained autoencoder.
-This innovation led to high-performance models like Stable Diffusion \cite{rombach2022high, podell2023sdxl} and DALLE2 \cite{ramesh2022hierarchical}.
+LDMs \cite{rombach2022high} marked another breakthrough by implementing the diffusion process in latent space using a pre-trained autoencoder, leading to high-performance systems like Stable Diffusion \cite{rombach2022high, podell2023sdxl} and DALLE2 \cite{ramesh2022hierarchical}.